abhiThere/go-tic-tac-toe/README.md

 A game web application for gamers to play the classic Tic-Tac-Toe game.

+The web app is live at [Go Tic-Tac-Toe](https://abhithere.github.io/go-tic-tac-toe/)

 # 📃 Description

 Go Tic-Tac-Toe is a web app for gamers to enjoy playing the classic Tic-Tac-Toe game with their friends from anywhere and anytime.